TechBlueprints/dbus-aggregate-smartshunts/README.md

    - **History**: Aggregates charge cycles, energy throughput, min/max values
 4. **Publishing**: Updates virtual SmartShunt service immediately

-### BMS Mode (Optional)

-Same as Monitor Mode, but also:
-- Publishes `/Info/MaxChargeVoltage`, `/Info/MaxChargeCurrent`, `/Info/MaxDischargeCurrent`
-- DVCC reads these limits and applies them to all Multi/Quattro/MPPT devices
-- Publishes `/Io/AllowToCharge` and `/Io/AllowToDischarge` (both set to 1 by default)
-- Appears as "BMS" in Venus OS interface (ProductId 0xBA77 instead of 0xA389)

 ## Configuration Reference

 See `config.default.ini` for comprehensive documentation of all settings.